 Programs of Study: Finance

 Finance involves the effective management of (a) assets and liabilities, (b) income and expenses, and (c) cash flows of individuals and families (“personal finance”) and private and public organizations (“corporate finance”) to meet those entities’ goals.
 The finance degree provides the core set of knowledge and skills needed to become an effective financial manager and decision-maker from the personal to the corporate level.
-The finance major typically ranks high in terms of starting, mid-career, and median salaries as reported by such organizations as PayScale.com, the U.S. Department of Labor’s Occupational Outlook Handbook, and Georgetown’s Center for Education and the Workforce publication The Economic Value of College Majors (scroll to "Explore all Majors," then search for "Finance").
+The finance degree typically ranks high in terms of starting, mid-career, and median salaries as reported by such organizations as PayScale.com, the U.S. Department of Labor’s Occupational Outlook Handbook, and Georgetown’s Center for Education and the Workforce publication The Economic Value of College Majors (scroll to "Explore all Majors," then search for "Finance").

 With more experience: